xuri/excelize-doc/en/chart.md

 ### 2D area chart {#area}

-For example, add a chart that like the this:
+For example, add a 2D area chart that like the this:

 !["create 2D area chart with excelize using Go"](./images/2d_area_chart.png "create 2D area chart with excelize using Go")